Margin Trading: The Way to Amplifies Your Buying

 Increased Losses

 The opposite side of increased earnings is the risk of higher losses.
-If the assets you’ve acquired on margin take a downward turn, you could lose your investment and still owe the broker for the loan you took.
+If the assets you’ve acquired on margin take a downward turn, you could lose your investment and still owe the broker for the loan you applied for.

 Margin Calls

-When the value of your assets drops below the broker’s minimum maintenance requirement, you’ll face a margin call.
-This is a demand from the broker to deposit more money into your account to meet the required maintenance margin.
+When the value of your assets drops below the broker’s minimum maintenance requirement, you’ll get a margin call.
+This is a demand from the broker to deposit more funds into your account to meet the required maintenance margin.
 Failing to do so could lead to financial instability.

 Interest